 It’s important to make sure you receive the correct products, quantity, price, and quality from your vendors.
 You can do these checks with your Lightspeed POS.

-5 Tips When Receiving Inventory
+Tips For Receiving Inventory

 - Resolve any discrepancies with your suppliers before paying the invoice.